-This set of public health protocols was developed by our Health Emergency Response Office with support from the Minnesota Department of Health (MDH) and experts from Boynton Health, the University’s Medical School and School of Public Health on the Twin Cities campus, and UMD’s Health Services Medical Director Dr. David Worley.
+This MTest set of public health protocols was developed by the University of Minnesota Health Emergency Response Office with support from the Minnesota Department of Health (MDH) and experts from Boynton Health, the University’s Medical School and School of Public Health on the Twin Cities campus, and UMD Health Services Director, Dr. David Worley.

 The University’s testing protocols follow guidance for higher education institutions from public health experts, including MDH and University health experts.

 Those who are symptomatic or have had close contact with someone who has a confirmed COVID-19 positive test (close contact is defined as being less than six feet apart for greater than a cumulative 15 minutes in 24 hours) should contact:

 - Students: UMD Health Services at 218-726-8155 or their healthcare provider.

 Testing is available for students at UMD Health Services.
 Testing for students, faculty, and staff is also available through the state of Minnesota’s community in-person testing sites or through at-home mail-in saliva testing, and through Essentia Health or St. Luke’s Hospital.